 Surplus volumes are repeatable snippets of volumetric data.
 They are attachable sub volumes onto higher master volumes.
 If we had a geometric shape which encompasses identical sub components, these repeatable sub components each with their own distinctive measurement would be a surplus volume.

 If a component is regular, repeatable and attaches itself into a larger master volume, it is indeed a surplus volume.
 An example would be repeatable fittings evident on a manufactured part which attaches one section of a part to another (thus establishing a larger part).
 In pressure testing industries, these surpluses need to be added so leak rate estimates accurately reflect the parts' inherit quality standard.
 If they are omitted, the leak rate will not be accurate because the reference volume would be incorrect.
-We'll cover more upon this shortly. |
+We'll cover more upon this shortly.

-In a "perfect world" on the supply chain, the fitting seen here would be assigned a specific part number.
-For our purposes, we will refer to it as a T_PIECE because its shape is akin to a T in the common trade language alphabet.
 Now if we were to unscrew its sub fittings and remove its washers, we're left with a sub component which itself encompasses a surplus volume.
 This surplus volume for our purposes is a data subset we'd need to record for our measurements to have integrity.
-It's a subset because it's a surplus which belongs to a higher master volume (some larger mechanical part). |
+It's a subset because it's a surplus which belongs to a higher master volume (some larger mechanical part).

 Once unbound, we can carefully measure this surplus and comparing it to our available volume list, we'll find that this particular object can be defined using two distinct cylinders.